Traveling to Myanmar? Look no further, this two week Myanmar guide is the only one that you’ll need!

 Inle Lake is your spot for relaxation after finishing your trek!

-Where to Stay: Song of Travel ($11/night dorm bed)
+Where to Stay (Inle Lake): Song of Travel ($11/night dorm bed)

 While there are definitely cheaper guesthouse options, I highly recommend staying at Song of Travel.
 The dorms are clean and spacious, there is a rooftop (and rooftop bar), and breakfast is included.
 Each afternoon they have a free snack cooking session, which although I didn’t partake in the cooking I definitely helped to eat after the fact each evening.
 Additionally, there are free bicycles for rent which in my opinion was the easiest way to get around town.